deprimus/Tale/SETUP.md

 After following the setup process, you may start using Tale.
 Reading the [documentation]() is highly recommended for beginner users.

-This setup assumes you have at least minimal knowledge about Unity, the entity component system (ECS), and the C# programming language.
+This setup assumes you have at least minimal knowledge about Unity, and the C# programming language.
 You need to know what components are and how to add them to objects.
 The optional setup may require additional knowledge.

 The setup is split into 2 parts: required and optional.
-The former describes how to set up the Tale core, while the latter describes how to set up optional modules.
+The former describes how to set up the Tale core, while the latter describes how to set up optional modules (such as dialog, transitions, and others).
+In practice, the core by itself isn't of much use to you, so you will most likely want to set up at least one optional module.

 If you encounter issues during the setup (e.g. a canvas doesn't show up), make sure to read the [Troubleshooting](#troubleshooting) section.